PacktPublishing/Cloud-native-Application-Development-with-Java-EE/Section-3/config-service/README.md

 }
 ```

+The values are either taken from system properties, ENV variables or the contents
+of the `microprofile-config.properties` file.

 ### Step 3: Add custom MicroProfile Config converters

 To convert configuration values to non standard data types, implement a custom converter.